-Audit Scotland, the Accounts Commission, the Auditor General and the firms we appoint are all ‘prescribed persons’ under the Public Information Disclosure Act 1998 (PIDA).
+Audit Scotland, the Accounts Commission, the Auditor General and the firms we appoint are all ‘prescribed persons’ under The Public Interest Disclosure (Prescribed Persons) Order 2014.
 This means that whistleblowers (employees) can raise issues of concern (disclosures) with us about fraud, corruption or wrongdoing within the public bodies we audit.

 How to raise a whistleblowing disclosure with us